-- Avoids professional anxiety or disagreement that puts children at risk or potentially obscure the focus on the child - Resolves the difficulties within and between agencies quickly and openly - Identifies any areas of practice where there is a need to clarify or review multi-agency policies or procedures.
+- Avoids professional anxiety or disagreement that puts adults at risk or potentially obscures the focus on safeguarding the adult - Resolves the difficulties within and between agencies quickly and openly - Identifies any areas of practice where there is a need to clarify or review multi-agency polices or procedures.

 Effective working together depends on an open approach and honest relationships between agencies.
-Problem resolution is an integral part of healthy challenge, professional co-operation and joint working to safeguard children.
+Problem resolution is an integral part of healthy challenge, professional co-operation and joint working to safeguard adults.

-If there are significant concerns for the child's well-being that requires immediate action at any stage of this process and there is potentially no resolution, then the Swindon Safeguarding Partnership and Swindon Safeguarding Partnership Executives must be informed immediately (Stage 3).
+If there are significant concerns for the adult's well-being that requires immediate action at any stage of this process and there is potentially no resolution, then the Swindon Safeguarding Partnership and Swindon Safeguarding Partnership Executives must be informed immediately (Stage 5).

-It should also be recognised that differences in status and/or experience may affect the confidence of some professionals to pursue resolution unsupported and in these cases the safeguarding lead for that organisation should support them throughout.
+It should also be recognised that differences in status and/or experience may affect the confidence of some professionals to pursue resolution unsupported and in these cases, the safeguarding lead for that organisation should support them throughout.